wttech/aet/documentation/src/main/wiki/Comparators.md

 ...
 ```

-Configuration above will trigger three screens collections (desktop, tablet and mobile) and four comparisons (desktop, tablet, mobile and one additional for tablet).
+The configuration above will trigger three screens collections (desktop, tablet and mobile) and four comparisons (desktop, tablet, mobile and one additional for the tablet).

 ##### Definitions illustration

-Following picture presents definitions described earlier:
+The following picture depicts definitions described earlier:

 ![Compare phase definitions](assets/diagrams/compare-phase-definitions.png)